OleksandraYankovska/project_python_adidas_sales/README.md

 An analysis and visualization of this data was done using the following Python Libraries:
-- Pandas, NumPy, Seaborn, Matplotlib
+- Pandas, NumPy, Seaborn, Matplotlib, Plotly

 The main questions we had: